adrian-ubalde/amplify-playground/README.md

 What features does CF lack that I need for deploying the Static front-end site?
 * DNS-validated ACM public cerficate for CloudFront distribution
     - Use CDK DnsValidatedCertificate construct?
-        * Con: It's an experimental API
+        * Con: It's an experimental API.
     - Use Amplify?
         - Via console, you can point your Amplify project to your R53-hosted-zone which will automatically create a wildcard public cert (in ACM?)